 The Trillium Hunter Jumper Association hosts an annual championships horse show.

-The minimum number of shows to qualify for the 2020 season is SEVEN (7).
+The minimum number of shows to qualify for the 2022 season is FOUR (4).

 Find out more at the Trillium Hunter Jumper Association Website